mukul-bhatt/namaste-react-n/Readme.md

 # Namaste React 🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀

-This is my journey of learning React from Namaste-React course by Akshay Saini.
+This is my journey of learning React from Namaste-React Series by Akshay Saini.